Wentaoy-19/Query-Generator-in-Socialbot/train/README.md

 - save_steps: Save checkpoint steps
 - eval_steps: Run evaluation steps
 ## datasets
+The first 1000 samples in these datasets are reserved for evaluation set, not used for training.
 - train_entity.json: training dataset for entity
 - train_query.json: training dataset for query generator with cosmo response
-- train_query_nocosmo_3turn.json: training dataset for query generator without cosmo response
+- train_query_withoutcosmo.json: training dataset for query generator without cosmo response